freddiejbawden/notes/nc/genetic-programming.md

 We can use common elements such as loops, functions or conditionals to reduce variability due to commonly known structures.

+## Basic Choices

+When creating a GP system, there are 5 things we must consider;
+* Terminals
+* Functions
+* Fitness function
+* Control parameters
+* Termination criteria

+Terminals and functions are components of the programs, e.g. variables or operators.

+## Syntax Types

+There are many ways of representing a GP

+### Pedestrain GP
+Uses a traditional GA binary string representation.
+Each bit string was made up of 225 bits which were a series of 5 bit words.
+These were encoded into a set of functions and terminals.

+Bit level mutation and crossover genetic operators were used to generate new individuals.
+This has previously been used to create a simple integer sequence

+### Strongly Typed GP

+Pedestrain GPs do not take into account whether the program makes sense to run, e.g. divide by zero errors.
+This may reduce exploration as we are cutting off branches sooner.

+### Minimum Description Length

+MDL bases fitness not only off the fitness but its size.
+We can use MDL in the form;

+`MDL = Tree_Coding_Length + Exception_Coding_Length`

+`Tree_Coding_Length = (n_t + n_f) + n_t*lgT + n_f*lgF` where, n_t is the total number of terminals and n_f is the total number fo function calls in teh tree.
+T is the number of terminals in the terminal set, and similarly F is the size of the function set.

+`Exception_Coding_Length = x∈Terminals: ∑L(n_x,w_x,n_x)` where n+x is the number of cases represented by the particular leaf, x and w_X is the number of cases which are wrongly classified.
+L(n,k,b) is the total number of bits required to encode n bits given k

+### Stack Based GP

+We can use a prefix structured tree sim. to LISP to generate programs.

+### Machine Code GP

+We can use raw machine code, this is good for optimising but blows up the search space.

 ## The Algorithm

 1. Choose a set of functions and terminals for the program